adityavhegde/Distributed-bitcoin-miner/README.md

 # Project Design

 The code is organised to detect if the running Node is a Client or a Server on the basis of the arguments passed.

-It is assumed that the first ip detected by :inet.getif() on a linux-based OS is the host IP.
+**Assumptions:** It is assumed that the first ip detected by :inet.getif() on a linux-based OS is the host IP.
 Similar measures have been taken for windows-based operating system.

 **When the code is run as the Server:**
 - The boss(or the main) process running at the Server Node spawns _N_ processes/workers(here 16) on its own node.